Germany wants pro-life activists to stay away from abortion clinics

 It was March 2017 when Claudia Hohmann, director of the Pro Familia family planning centre in Frankfurt, saw anti-abortion demonstrators show up with signs and flyers outside the door of her workplace for the very first time.

 “The pro-life movement calls them vigils, as their purpose is to prevent people from having abortions and ‘save’ children,” she told Euronews.
-“Since then, the vigils in front of our centre take place twice a year for forty days.”
+“Since then, the vigils in front of our centre have taken place twice a year for forty days.”

 While anti-abortion demonstrations are common in the US, in recent years vigils like the one held by the Euro Pro Life association in Frankfurt for 40 days in October and November last year, have become more common across Europe and in Germany.